yoshz/ansible-role-kubernetes/README.md

 http://dashboard.<public_dns>/.

 #### traefik
-Installs treafik as Ingress Controller and adds an Ingress rule to enable web-ui on http://traefik.<public_dns>/.
+Installs traefik as Ingress Controller and adds an Ingress rule to enable web-ui on http://traefik.<public_dns>/.

 License